MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 (<a id="fn2">2</a>)  On Windows Server, version 1803 or newer, or Windows Server 2019, when you install a non-Microsoft antivirus product, you can set Microsoft Defender Antivirus to passive mode manually.
 You can use the **ForceDefenderPassiveMode** registry key to perform this task.
 To use the registry key, navigate to `HKLM\SOFTWARE\Policies\Microsoft\Windows Advanced Threat Protection`, and set or create a DWORD entry called `ForceDefenderPassiveMode`.
 Set its value to `1` (which sets the registry key's value to *true*).
 For more information, see [Passive mode and Windows Server](microsoft-defender-antivirus-on-windows-server.md#passive-mode-and-windows-server).

-(<a id="fn3">3</a>)  On Windows Server 2016, you can disable Microsoft Defender Antivirus by using Group Policy to turn off Windows Defender Antivirus, or use the [DisableAntiSpyware](/windows-hardware/customize/desktop/unattend/security-malware-windows-defender-disableantispyware) registry key.
+(<a id="fn3">3</a>)  On Windows Server 2016, you can disable Microsoft Defender Antivirus by using Group Policy or by using the [DisableAntiSpyware](/windows-hardware/customize/desktop/unattend/security-malware-windows-defender-disableantispyware) registry key.
 To use the registry key, navigate to `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Defender`, and set or create a DWORD entry called `DisableAntiSpyware`.
 Set its value to `1` (which sets the registry key's value to *true*).

 > [!TIP]
 > See [Microsoft Defender Antivirus on Windows Server](microsoft-defender-antivirus-on-windows-server.md) for key differences and management options for Windows Server installations.
 On Windows Server 2016, you might see *Windows Defender Antivirus* instead of *Microsoft Defender Antivirus*.